-A: Carniolans, Russian crosses and Varroa Specific Hygenic VSH strains are popular in this area.
+A: Carniolans, Russian crosses and Varroa Sensitive Hygenic VSH strains are popular in this area.
 We have several members who raise local survivor stock queens every year which seem well adapted to this environment also.

 Q: I only have one hive and I don't want to buy a lot of extraction equipment.
 Does the club have an extractor I can borrow or rent?

 A: We have purchased an extractor as a club, and it is available for members to borrow.
-The club also has other equipment to borrow such as a decapping heatgun, knife, filters, and decapping tank to borrow.
+The club also has other equipment such as a decapping heatgun, knife, filters, and decapping tank to borrow.

 Q: Is the Africanized Honeybee here in this area?